rodriabregu/sve-ui/README.md

 # Sve-UI
 ## _Best UI components library for Svelte_

-Sve-UI is a UI component library for Svelte that provides the best collection of components for building modern web applications.
+Sve-UI is a UI component library for Svelte that provides the best collection of components for building modern web applications and fast.

 <br />